civol/HDLRuby/README.md

 end
 ```

+_Example 2: Squaring Integers_

-The second one computes the square of the integers from 10 to 100, producing one result per cycle in signal `a`:
+This sequencer computes the square of integers from 10 to 100, producing one result per cycle in signal `a`:

 ```ruby
 inner :clk, :start